 Entering, staying and working, or studying in a new country means you’ll have to present the proper paperwork to show that you are allowed there.
 Make sure you have all the required documents for you, your family, and your goods to enter and live in your new home country.

 Report Change of Address

 Just like your move within the country, you’ll need to inform your credit card companies, government agencies, insurance carriers, and other relevant entities of your planned move.

 Let your doctors know of your move and ask them if you need any special medicine or vaccines for your move.
 Also, if you’re currently on medication, ask your healthcare professional if they can supply you with extra medicine until you find a new physician.

 Research Your New Home Country

-A move to a new country can be very exciting.
+Moving New York to a new country can be very exciting.
 Knowing more about the culture, the area, and the language eases some of the anxiety of the move.
 Guidebooks and language guides are very helpful.
 Check out online travel sites and blogs.
 Get to know your new home and learn as much as time allows prior to the move.
 And lastly, enjoy the experience.